 Background: From Far Beyond

 That civilisation was the ever-growing power of the Roman Republic.
 Although its Empire had not yet reached places as distant as Britain, Egypt and Jerusalem, Rome had become the dominant power in the Mediterranean.
-Victories over famous foes such as Hannibal, Pyrrhus, Philip V and Perseus were legend to the Romans.
+Famous victories over powerful foes such as Hannibal, Pyrrhus, Philip V and Perseus were legend to this nation.
 This emigration however, was a completely new threat, different to anything they had experienced before.

 The Coming of the Tribes

 When the tribes finally arrived at the Alpine passes, Rome met them with war.
 Victory in war, to the powerful Roman aristocrats and politicians, meant glory and fame.
 These men therefore saw this new foe as a great opportunity to define their legacy.